 Yes, you read it right.
 "Bean Fudge."
 This Black Bean Fudge is so super rich and flavorful that no one will expect that it's made from beans.
 Get ready to be amazed.

 Yes, it's true.
 This healthy fudge is a HUGE hit with everyone who tries it!
 It's a dairy-free fudge that even doubles as a healthy frosting and is loaded with nourishing ingredients.
 You can eat this fudge anytime--guilt-free.

-Fudge is one of those comfort foods that makes you "not too comfortable" after you've eaten it.
+Fudge is one of those comfort foods that make you "not too comfortable" after you've eaten it.
 And fudge isn't good for you anyway right?-- evaporated milk and tons of sugar.
 But then, you knew that.

 Well, you can now change your thinking about fudge, because I have a healthy fudge recipe for you that you can feel good about eating and serving to your kids.
 Plus, it's a dairy-free fudge.

 I've been known to offer it to my kids for breakfast and snacks without batting an eye -- and while having a piece or two myself :-).

 Anyway, this healthy fudge recipe is so good that there is no reason to be "secretive" about what the main ingredient is.
 Beans!
 Even some non-real-foodie folks have even asked for the recipe!